ryanmohamed/quizitiv/README.md

 ### Dev Log 🚧
 **05-08-2023 9:08PM**
   - [ ] Poor user experience when submitting a wrong answer.
 Not based.
 (Show correct answer after submission)
+  - [ ] Implement some kind of caching system on the server side, harness the power of Next.js.
 ---